Aino-io/agent-java/README.md

 See [API documentation](http://www.aino.io/api) for detailed information about the API.

 ## Technical requirements
-* Oracle Java 6 or higher
+* Oracle Java 6 or 7

 ## Example usage
 Before using the agent, it needs to be configured.
 Agent can be configured manually or via configuration file.